SergeySeroshtan/csv-scripts/readme.md

 `load`      | Load records from CSV file.
 `save`      | Save records into CSV file.
 `distinct`  | Find distinct values of field.
-`combine`   | Combine records from different sets into one.
 `merge`     | Merge different sets of records using the field as unique key.
 `map`       | Map records using the field as unique key.
 `group`     | Split records into groups using the field as key.